mikediessner/nubo/docs/_build/html/_sources/custom_gp.rst.txt

 as the Matern and the RBF kernel, are only defined for a certain range.
 They need to be scaled through the ``ScaleKernel`` to be used with all problems.
-The length-scale parameters of the covariance kernel can either be represented as a single length-scale or as one length-scale parameter for each input dimensions.
+The length-scale parameters of the covariance kernel can either be represented as a single length-scale or as one length-scale parameter for each input dimension.
 The latter is known as automatic relevance determination (ARD) and allows inputs to be differently correlated.
 The ``forward()`` method takes a test point and returns the predictive multivariate normal distribution.
 All other